 “When you watch the sunset, look out for the green flash”.

-You’ve probably heard those words uttered by a friend or acquaintance.
+You’ve probably heard that quote about sunsets or similar words uttered by a friend or acquaintance.

 The web is awash with images showing the green flash and people asking how they can see it.

 But what is it, why does it appear, and how can you see the elusive green flash at sunset?

 The existence of the green flash has long been debated, but it’s a real phenomenon.

 As the sun dips over the horizon, its light is bent by the atmosphere and this separates the colors based on their wavelengths.